Halen

-Halen ([ˈɦaːlə(n)]), formerly Haelen (Hôle), is a city and municipality located in the Belgian province of Limburg, to the west of Hasselt.
+Halen ([ˈɦaːlə(n)]), formerly Haelen (Hôle), is a municipality and city located in the Belgian province of Limburg, to the west of Hasselt.
 On January 1, 2018, Halen had a total population of 9,461.
-The total area is 36.29 km² which gives a population density of 261 inhabitants per km².
+The total area is 36.29 km2 which gives a population density of 261 inhabitants per km2.

 The municipality consists of the following sub-municipalities: Halen proper, Loksbergen, and Zelem.

 During the First World War, on August 12, 1914, the Battle of Halen took place here near the river crossing of the Gete.